 By setting clear research questions and outcomes, we managed to write the rest of the survey faster.
 Moreover, while working on the survey, we ensured that everyone in our team is on the same page about its purpose.

 In the end, the idea was to have a so-called framework to help us put all these pieces of information in place and ensure efficient data collection and analysis.

 How does the application work?

-The way it works is simple: open the app on any smartphone or tablet, fill in the survey electronically (it’s possible to do this offline for as many submissions as necessary - everything gets saved and backed up).
+It works simply: open the app on any smartphone or tablet, fill in the survey electronically (it’s possible to do this offline for as many submissions as necessary - everything gets saved and backed up).

-Later when there was Internet access, the app syncs all the data to a cloud server.
-Data from all devices of our team synced to the cloud server from where we downloaded as a single, aggregated, clean dataset.
+Later, when there was Internet access, the app syncs all the data to a cloud server.
+Data from all team devices synced to the cloud server from where we downloaded as a single, aggregated, clean dataset.

 It took us a week to develop the application.
-Since each member of our team has different operating systems, we decided to make the application cross-platform using Flutter, the best tool to develop high-quality apps for Android and iOS.
+Since each team member has different operating systems, we decided to make the application cross-platform using Flutter, the best tool to develop high-quality apps for Android and iOS.
 To store data and work with analytics, we used Firebase.
-In case of the poor internet connection, we used an offline-first approach to developing a mobile app.
-An offline-first app allowed us to download updates from the server when the connection was available, while simultaneously uploading the changes that we made while being offline to the server.
+In case of a poor internet connection, we used an offline-first approach to developing a mobile app.
+An offline-first app allowed us to download updates from the server when the connection was available while simultaneously uploading the changes we made while offline.

-You will find plenty of articles tips on how companies prepare and what they learn from attending Web Summit.
+You will find plenty of articles tips on how companies prepare and learn from attending Web Summit.
 Well, we won’t be an exception and would like to share with you our ideas: